Patras sisters death case: Verdict

 On March 29, 2024, following an extended apology from the accused over nine sessions and a 12-hour prosecution speech demanding her guilt, a court of three judges and four jurors unanimously convicted Roula Pispirigou of manslaughter and attempted manslaughter of her firstborn daughter.
 She was unanimously sentenced to life imprisonment.
 Additionally, the defense's pending request for comprehensive genetic testing was unanimously denied.

 Trial for Malena's and Iris's deaths

-On 18 March 2025, Pispirigou was sentenced to two additional life sentences by the mixed jury court in Athens for the murder of her two younger children, Malena and Irida.
+On 18 March 2025, Pispirigou was sentenced to two additional life sentences by the mixed jury court in Athens for the murder of her two younger children, Malena (who was undergoing treatment for leaukemia, and who’s death was initially attributed to acute liver failure) and Irida (who’s death was originally attributed to pulmonary edema and a sinus node heart defect).
 The court accepted the indictment, which argued that Pispirigou caused the asphyxiation death of 3.5-year-old Malena in 2019 and six-month-old Irida in 2021.